-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS PRIORITY ACTIONS PER 2006 MASTER PLAN Establish Downtown Mixed-Use Zoning District.
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS/ACCOMPLISHMENTS PRIORITY ACTIONS PER 2006 MASTER PLAN Establish Downtown Mixed-Use Zoning District.
 1 Planning, Business Development COMPLETE (2007) Establish interim mixed-use evaluation criteria.
 1 Planning COMPLETE (2006) Establish mixed-use zoning districts.
 1 Planning, Engineering, Building Continue to implement mixed-use development using the adopted Mixed-Use Evaluation Criteria and monitor development patterns for need for additional Mixed-Use zoning districts.
 Staff and funding have not been available to take on the significant public process of adopting new zoning districts and associated standards.
 Develop Capital Improvements Program for Downtown enhancements.
 8.1c-Identify necessary streetscape enhancements and parking strategies to coincide with the potential reduction in lanes along Carson Street.
-1 Public Works, Planning, Business Development 2014: Continue planning and programming future Carson Street improvements as directed by the Board of Supervisors; work with Downtown 20/20 group and business associations to help implement enhancements.
+1 Public Works, Planning, Business Development 2015: Complete downtown Carson Street design in conformance with the conceptual plan approved by the Board of Supervisors in November 2014.
 3.2d-Establish sign controls for the Carson City Freeway corridor.
 1 Planning COMPLETE (2008) OTHER ACTIONS 5.6b-Continue to explore opportunities to establish a DBA, LID, and/or BID in Downtown to help pay for public infrastructure improvements and/or Downtown area marketing and events coordination.
-1 Business Development 2014: Continue to work with Downtown business groups to explore feasibility of implementing a Business Improvement District (BID) to help pay for improvements and/or maintenance.
+1 Business Development 2015: Work with Downtown property owners and businesses to implement a business improvement district to help pay for downtown improvements and/or maintenance.

 STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 5.6a-As part of a new mixed-use zoning district for Downtown, establish incentives (e.g., density bonuses, an expanded range of permitted uses, or reduced parking requirements) that complement existing redevelopment tools.
 1 Planning, Business Development COMPLETE (2007) 5.6e- Develop a Downtown Parking Strategy that identifies and recommends solutions to short and long-term parking deficiencies, and provides a basis for necessary zoning revisions.
 1 Planning, Business Development COMPLETE (2007) 2.2a-Remove barriers within existing residential zone districts to encourage the incorporation of a mix of housing types outside of the PUD process.
 (Including review of Engineering standards) 1 Planning, Engineering PUD/Common Open Space Revisions COMPLETE (2007) 1.4b-Update current cluster practices to ensure that the resulting density of the clustered development is consistent with the parcel's land use designation, the surrounding development pattern, and the level of roadway improvement which currently exist or will be required to be provided to the site.
 2 Planning COMPLETE (2007) 2.1d-Develop standards for mixed-use development to address compatibility issues.
 2 Planning, Engineering, Building Continue to implement mixed-use development using the adopted Mixed-Use Evaluation Criteria in the Master Plan and monitor development patterns for need for Mixed-Use zoning districts.
 2.2c- Include appropriate standards in the Carson City Municipal code for permitting and construction of attached or detached accessory dwelling units and that allow rental of the units.
 2 Planning Accessory dwelling standards revised in 2007; rental of guest dwellings is still prohibited.
 3.1b-Establish an Environmental Lands Inventory to guide preservation efforts and to aid in the development review process, and require the identification of Environmentally Sensitive Areas prior to the development of detailed site plans.
 2 Planning, Open Space Wetland, soils and earthquake hazards are reviewed with development proposals; hillside areas are required to be identified with applications.
-The City has completed an assessment of the Carson Range watershed and initiated mitigation work at